 Based on the above assessment of the Bank's financial position the Directors have concluded that the Bank has adequate resources to continue in operational existence for the foreseeable future (for a period of at least twelve months after the date that the financial statements are signed).
 Accordingly, the Bank continues to adopt the going concern basis of accounting in preparing the annual financial statements.

 Basis of consolidation

-The Bank does not consolidate the results of its subsidiaries as they are dormant (see note 30).
+The Bank does not consolidate the results of its subsidiary as it is dormant (see note 29).